Anticipatory Breach: Everything You Need to Know

 It's important to note that an expression of doubt isn't always enough to constitute an anticipatory breach of contract.
 This may still lead to the same actions of the non-breaching party, even if an action, direct communication, or implied communication hasn't taken place.
 This is because an expression of doubt may still result in a lack of performance or failure to hold up contractual obligations.
 Like any other type of repudiation, the compliant party may choose to suspend his or her end of the contract, demand reassurance, or begin the process of mitigating damages, monetary or otherwise.

 It is up to the contractually compliant party to demand assurance of the contract.
-However, under the Uniform Commercial Code, he or she may also suspend his or her side of the contract until satisfied of the repudiatory party's performance.
+However, under the Uniform Commercial Code, he or she may also suspend his or her side of the contract until satisfied with the repudiatory party's performance.

 Can Parties Take Back an Anticipatory Breach of Contract?